sjbylo/aba/README.md

    - First, install a bastion host with a fresh version of RHEL.
    - a 'minimal install' of RHEL 9.3 and RHEL 8.9 has been tested, other recent versions of RHEL should work too.
 - *Git repo*
-   - Clone or copy this git repository (https://github.com/sjbylo/aba.git) to a user's home directory on the bastion.
+   - Clone or copy this git repository (https://github.com/sjbylo/aba.git) to your user's home directory on the bastion.
+   - Ensure sudo is configured.
 - *Pull Secret*
    - To install OpenShift, a secret is needed to allow access to, and pull images from, Red Hat's registry.
 Copy your pull secret in JSON format to the file ~/.pull-secret.json (in your $HOME directory).
       - A pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret